NiccoloSalvini/Dockerized-Plumber-API/README.md

 <a href="https://www.buymeacoffee.com/gbraad" target="_blank"><img src="img/orange_img.png" alt="Buy Me A Coffee" style="height: 41px !important;width: 174px !important;box-shadow: 0px 3px 2px 0px rgba(190, 190, 190, 0.5) !important;-webkit-box-shadow: 0px 3px 2px 0px rgba(190, 190, 190, 0.5) !important;" ></a>

 *author*: **[Niccolò Salvini](https://niccolosalvini.netlify.app/)**
-*date*: 22 settembre, 2020
+*date*: 23 settembre, 2020

 <br>

 This **REST API** provides a way for platform/language independent access to the public [Immobiliare.it](https://www.immobiliare.it/) database of Real Estate rental market.
-By default it provides to the scraping functions the corrisponding Milan url connected to its Real Estate market, it will be possible for sure to provide only the city information in the very next future.
+By default it provides to the scraping functions the corresponding Milan url connected to its Real Estate market, it will be possible for sure to provide only the city information in the very next future.
 It can be extended also for other cities by providing different urls.
-API are managed by `Plumber` which is a R framework to build APIs.
+API are built with `Plumber`.
 They are containerized in a Docker container which will be hosted on AWS EC2 server.
-On top of that each day a scheduler runs scraping functions and store daily data on a DB that can be queried by this API ( *in itinere* ): <br><br>
+On top of that each day a scheduler runs scraping functions and *store daily data on a DB that can be queried given credentials* (in itinere): <br><br>

 <p align="center">